 From 2006 onwards, I have been exploring the nature of identity in education and how it reflects education policy and society, including how it influences the changing school and university curriculum.
-I spend a lot of time looking into how teachers practise their profession within the knowledge economy, and that includes looking into things like biometrics and artificial intelligence in education.
+I spend a lot of time looking into how teachers practise their profession within the knowledge economy, and that includes looking into things like biometrics and artificial intelligence in education, as well as data privacy issues.
 I am also very interested in the nature of childhood in the 21st century, and the sociology of time in education.

 Sometimes I look at the links between politics and education.
 I have explored power transfers in Conservative education policy in the paper The ‘Big Society’, Education and Power (2013, download a draft here: http://eprints.ioe.ac.uk/17597/); the fragmentation of teacher professionalism in the paper Social trajectories or disrupted identities?
 Changing and competing models of teacher professionalism under New Labour (with Geoff Whitty, 2010, download a draft here: http://eprints.ioe.ac.uk/2665/); the impact of school choice on social inclusion in the book chapter Comprehensive schooling and social inequality in London: past, present and possible future (with Geoff Whitty, 2007, available on ResearchGate at https://tinyurl.com/j4r7b7c, and the role of assessment in early years education in the paper Teacher as technician: semi-professionalism after the 1988 Education Reform Act and its effect on conceptions of pupil identity (2006, download a draft here: http://discovery.ucl.ac.uk/1471017/).
 I have also written about changing teacher professionalism in What does it mean to be a teacher?
 Three tensions within contemporary teacher professionalism examined in terms of Government policy and the knowledge economy (2006, download a draft here: http://discovery.ucl.ac.uk/1471018/).